Revenue

 Contract Assets and Contract Liabilities

-Contract assets represent the sale of goods or services to a customer before we have the right to obtain consideration from the customer.
+Contract assets represent the sale of goods or services to a customer before BNED has the right to obtain consideration from the customer.
 Contract assets consist of unbilled amounts at the reporting date and are transferred to accounts receivable when the rights become unconditional.
-Contract assets (unbilled receivables) were $0.6 million and immaterial for May 3, 2025 and April 27, 2024, respectively, on our Consolidated Balance Sheets.
+Contract assets (unbilled receivables) were $1.2 million and $0.6 million as of May 2, 2026 and May 3, 2025, respectively, on our Consolidated Balance Sheets.

-Contract liabilities represent an obligation to transfer goods or services to a customer for which we have received consideration and consists of our deferred revenue liability (deferred revenue).
+Contract liabilities represent an obligation to transfer goods or services to a customer for which BNED has received consideration and consists of our deferred revenue liability (deferred revenue).
 Deferred revenue consists of the following:

 advanced payments from customers related to textbook rental performance obligations, which are recognized ratably over the terms of the related rental period;